• Skip to main content

 1. Endemic Fungal Infections

-Endemic fungal infections only occur in specific regions in the world.
+Endemic fungal infections which are coused fungal spores with only occur in specific regions in the world.
 Unlike the opportunistic ones, endemic infections may attack healthy people too.
 Examples are:

 Also known as “rose gardener’s disease,” sporotrichosis is caused by the infection from Sporothrix fungi.
 This fungus lives on crops and has spores that can get stuck to the skin, entering the blood through cuts.
 It usually causes skin condition, but if the spores are delivered to the lungs, the result is fatal.
 This disease is global but limited to farming communities.